Sierra-Alpha/desert/readme.md

-You'll then be asked to review the script to ensure it's what you expected (to make sure there is nothing nasty going on) that's the top half of this screen shot, followed by the prompt fo rthe exit script (again the url that I've pasted in is highlighted)
+You'll then be asked to review the script to ensure it's what you expected (to make sure there is nothing nasty going on) that's the top half of this screen shot, followed by the prompt for the exit script (again the url that I've pasted in is highlighted)

 ![image](./docs/images/paste-exit-url.png)